jan-kreischer/TRUSTED.AI/mkdocs/docs/Pillars/Robustness.md

 ## Key Takeaways, Questions and Limitations
 * *Key Takeaways*
     * Robustness is a mathematical term and context independent.
+    * Mostly measured by a specific adversarial attack's success rate on the model.
 * *Limitations*
-    *  By definition we can only talk about robustness of classifiers.
+    * Robustness can be defined as vulnerability to adversarial examples.
+An adversarial example is an instance with small, intentional feature perturbations that cause a machine learning model to make a false prediction.
+Hence robustness is defined on models where the "False Prediction" is clearly defined and where true and false predictions are sufficiently different.
+For example we can talk about robustness of classifiers.
+However it is quite difficult to talk about robustness of regression models.
     *  Robustness only makes sense if the input to the model is sufficiently large.
 When the input is adversarially perturbed the difference should be unnoticiable to the human eye but still be large enough to make the input misclassified.
 This is only possible when the input is high dimensional so that the differences can be hidden.
 Thats why they usually use Convolutional Neural Networks as an example.
-* *Open Questions*
-    * How should our algorithm act on regression models?
-    *   The topic is well explored on neural network classifiers but there are almost zero sources on different models.
-How should our algorithm evaluate different classifier models?
+    * The topic is well explored on neural network classifiers.
+For the other models I was able to find a paper proposing an attack working for neural networks, logistic regression models and SVM's.
+With the help of the same paper, I learned that 2 other attacks can be modified to work for logistic regression, SVM and neural networks.
+We should narrow down the possible different classifier models that can be used with our algorithm.

 ## Sources
 ### Websites